hashicorp/terraform-website/content/source/docs/enterprise/api/admin/settings.html.md

 ## Update SMTP Settings
 `PATCH /api/v2/admin/smtp-settings`

-When this request is submitted, a test message will be sent to the specified `test-email-address` address.
+When a request to this endpoint is submitted, a test message will be sent to the specified `test-email-address`.
 If the test message delivery fails, the API will return an error code indicating the reason for the failure.

 Status  | Response                                     | Reason
 --------|----------------------------------------------|----------